 COLLABORATIVES & COMMUNITY BASED INITIATIVES

-We have a team matching donations offered by the community to refugee needs.
-We aim to support sponsors and refugees by gathering and delivering furnishings and clothing needed for new arrivals.
-The donation database can be accessed by selecting DONATE on the menu.
+We aim to support sponsors and refugees by coordinating furnishing and clothing donations for new arrivals.
 We also keep a listing of community resources on our Sponsor's Guide.
+We do not currently have storage for donations, but we have partners who do.

 ESL AND ADULT EDUCATION